-In order to avoid situations of conflict of interests with the Company, during the fiscal year, the directors who have held positions on the Board of Directors have complied with the obligations set forth in Art.
+In order to avoid situations of conflict of interests with the Company, during the fiscal year, the directors who have held positions on the Board of Directors during FYs 2024 and 2023 have complied with the obligations set forth in Art.
 228 of the consolidated text of the Spanish Corporate Enterprises Act.
 Likewise, they themselves and the people related to them have refrained from incurring in the scenarios of conflict of interest set forth in Art.
 229 of that law, except in those cases in which the corresponding authorisation has been obtained.